 3. Checking in St Joseph’s Cathedral

-St Joseph’s Cathedral with its European beauty becomes a wonderful place of taking photos in Hanoi.
+St Joseph’s Cathedral with its European beauty becomes a wonderful place of taking photos in Hanoi, in general, and the Old Quarter area, in particular.
 Nowadays, there are couples choosing the church to take wedding photos and students choosing it to take yearbook photos.

 4. Lemon Tea – a Specialty in St Joseph’s Cathedral

 It is a pity to miss lemon tea when you have an opportunity to visit St. Joseph’s Cathedral.
 Just a cup of tea, sitting on the pavement, under the cool green tree canopy, you can gather and chat with friends, enjoy some street foods and see the beauty of the church.

 The cathedral is in the center of Hanoi, at the intersection of three streets: Nha Chung Street, Ly Quoc Su Street, Nha Xa Street, so it is easy to get there.
 You can go to St Joseph’s Cathedral by bus, by motorbike or on foot.